-The Extended Day Program provides an enriching experience for the Lower School students of Providence Day School through teachers who actively promote the social, emotional and physical development of each child through nurturing relationships, flexible scheduling and choices that reflects each child’s individual needs, interests and abilities.
+The Extended Day Program provides an enriching experience for the Lower School students of Providence Day School through teachers who actively promote the social, emotional and physical development of each child through nurturing relationships, flexible scheduling and choices that reflect each child’s individual needs, interests and abilities.

 The Extended Day Program is pleased to offer a wide array of enriching programs ~ some old favorites and some new opportunities ~ to excite young minds, inspire creative expression and build strong bodies!
 The programs are grouped into three areas: Sports, Stem & Art.
 Enrichment classes are held each semester.
 These classes are taught by instructors who are professionals in their respective fields.
-Three-day mini-enrichment classes are held each year in May.

 Questions?
 Contact Stefanie Haney, Enrichment Programs Coordinator, at email@example.com.